bvibber/turtle-world/readme.md

 Variable and procedure names are case-sensitive.

-Procedures may be created inside a procedure.
+Procedures may be created inside a procedure, but they will still be global.

-Lexical scoping (not dynamic), except that blocks executed via 'if' etc run in the caller's scope and context.

 # Syntax